An LP-based, Strongly-Polynomial 2-Approximation Algorithm for Sparse Wasserstein Barycenters: Main Results

 \begin{theorem} Algorithm \ref{algo:nonmasssplit} returns a measure $\bar P'$ supported on a subset of $S$ with $\phi(\bar P') \leq 2 \cdot \phi(\bar P)$ and there is a non-mass splitting transport realizing this bound.
 Further $|\bar P'|\leq (\sum_{i=1}^N |P_i| - N + 1)^2$. \end{theorem}

 Let us discuss a small example for Steps $2-4$ of the algorithm.

-\begin{example} Consider the two measures $P_1, P_2$ depicted at the top of Figure \ref{fig:exampleforstep2} and let $\lambda_1=\lambda_2=\frac{1}{2}$.
-The volume of the filled circles represents the corresponding mass.
+\begin{example} We revisit the measures $P_1$ and $P_2$ used for Example \ref{ex1} and again let $\lambda_1=\lambda_2=\frac{1}{2}$.
 They receive their mass transported from two fixed support points $s_1,s_2$ of mass $d_1=\frac{1}{4}$, $d_2=\frac{3}{4}$ (second row, left).
-Note that $s_1,s_2 \notin S_{\text{org}}$, which may happen in later iterations of Algorithm \ref{algo:heuristic}, where Algorithm \ref{algo:nonmasssplit} is used as a subroutine.
+Note that $s_1,s_2 \notin S_{\text{org}}$, which may happen in later iterations of Algorithm \ref{algo:heuristic} (Section \ref{sec:itersec}), where Algorithm \ref{algo:nonmasssplit} is used as a subroutine.
 (For this example, this does not matter.)

-The two center points, which receive their mass from $s_2$, have a centroid $c$ that is equally far from $s_1$ and $s_2$ (second row, right).
+The two central points, which receive their mass from $s_2$, have a centroid $c$ that is equally far from $s_1$ and $s_2$ (second row, right).
 These two points would be selected in Step $2a)$ of Algorithm \ref{algo:nonmasssplit} and their mass shifted from $s_2$ to $s_1$ in Step $2b)$.
 Then $d_1=\frac{3}{4}$, $d_2=\frac{1}{4}$ (third row, left).

 In Step $3$, the mass of $s_1$ and $s_2$ is spread out to a set of centroids that transport to just a single support point in each measure.
-The result for $s_1$ is depicted in the third row (left).
-By lexicographically maximal choice of the points in the images, the central point of mass $\frac{1}{2}$ is constructed first, followed by the left one of mass $\frac{1}{4}$. $s_2$ is not changed, because it already is the centroid of a set of single support points in each measure (fourth row, left).
+The result for $s_1$ is depicted in the third row (right).
+By lexicographically maximal choice of the points in the measures, the central support point of mass $\frac{1}{2}$ is constructed first, followed by the left one of mass $\frac{1}{4}$. $s_2$ is not changed, because it already is the centroid of a set of single support points in each measure (fourth row, left).

-These measures are combined to form $\bar P'$ in Step $4$ (fourth row, right) and the algorithm stops.
+These partial measures are combined to form measure $\bar P'$ in Step $4$ (fourth row, right) and the algorithm stops.
 We actually found an exact barycenter, which is not the case in general. $\square$ \end{example}

-We close our discussion of Algorithm \ref{algo:nonmasssplit} by proving its strongly polynomial running time.
-The quite technical proof is given in Section \ref{sec:localimprovement}.
+We close our discussion of Algorithm \ref{algo:nonmasssplit} by showing that it runs in strongly-polynomial time.
+The quite technical proof is given in Appendix \ref{sec:localimprovement}.

-\begin{theorem} For all rational input, a measure can be computed in strongly polynomial time that is a $2$-approximation of a barycenter and for which there is a non-mass splitting transport realizing this bound. \end{theorem}
+\begin{theorem} For all rational input, a measure can be computed in strongly-polynomial time that is a $2$-approximation of a barycenter and for which there is a non-mass splitting transport realizing this bound. \end{theorem}